weatherxm-network/weatherxm-network.github.io/docs/data-licensing.md

 Commercial uses include building and selling value-added services, selling access to the data set for the duration of the license, selling the data through a REST API, building B2B or B2C services that integrate the data, using the data in proprietary weather models.
 2. **The duration of each license is one year (January 1, to December 31).**
 The licensee can not make commercial use of the data after the license has expired.
-3. **Acceptable bids must be in $WXM and the minimum bid is 100,000 $WXM.**
-4. The auction starts on November 1 and is concluded on November 30 of the previous year.
-5. The auction is public, and bids will be submitted using a smart contract.
+3. In November of the previous year, the Association BoD defines and advertises the minimum bid and the auction follows.
+4. The auction taks place off-chain.
+Bidders must email ga@weatherxm.network with the amount of $WXM and proof (link to address on arbiscan) that they already hold the amount at the time of the bid.
+The association will make all bids received public.
-6. The four licenses will be awarded to the four (4) highest bidders at the end of the auction.
+5. The four licenses will be awarded to the four (4) highest bidders at the end of the auction.
 This is an English type, open bid auction.

 ### Special provisions for 2024:
 - 2024 licenses will be auctioned 30 days after station rewards appear on the Arbitrum mainnet.
 The duration of the auction will be 15 days.
-- The auction will take place off-chain.
-Bidders must email ga@weatherxm.network with the amount of $WXM and proof (link to address on arbiscan) that they already hold the amount at the time of the bid.
-The association will make all bids received public.\
-(Details for the 2024 auction will be announced before the auction starts.)

 ## Non-commercial use